What Is Coronavirus?

 MYTH: The new coronavirus (COVID-19) may not survive in areas with extreme climates e.g. hot and humid climates.

-The WHO advises that there’s no reason to believe that weather will impact on the new coronavirus.
+The WHO advises that there’s no reason to believe that the weather will impact the new coronavirus.
 Since the normal human body temperature remains around 36.5°C to 37°C, regardless of the external temperature or weather, the virus can be shared among persons in close contact.

 MYTH: It is necessary to always wear a homemade mask when leaving home.

-It is not necessary to wear homemade masks continually after you leave your home, as the masks could become soiled or contaminated with other bacteria and viruses, that will make the mask unsanitary.
+It is not necessary to wear homemade masks continually after you leave your home, as the masks could become soiled or contaminated with other bacteria and viruses, which will make the mask unsanitary.
 It is not necessary to wear a mask when walking in open spaces, or traveling in a car by yourself, or with other members of your household.
 Masks, however, may be most helpful in confined areas (such as grocery stores) particularly if social distancing is a concern.